dantaylr/dantaylr.github.io/_posts/2019-6-11-graypants-lookbook.md

 title: Graypants 2019 lookbook
 ---

-Design of the 2019 [Graypants](https://graypants.com) collection lookbook
+Design of the 2019 [Graypants](https://graypants.com) collection lookbook.

-During this year at the company I directed the brand, establishing decisions and systems for typography, colors, photography, and illustrations
+During this year at the company I directed the brand, establishing decisions and systems for typography, colors, photography, and illustrations.

-In order to produce the lookbook I conducted studio photography, illustrated orthographic product views, and coordinated printing services to retain the physical quality while keeping costs minimal
+In order to produce the lookbook I conducted studio photography, illustrated orthographic product views, and coordinated printing services to retain the physical quality while keeping costs minimal.

 ***